Sep272022/test-repo/README.md

 ## Donation Distribution

-* An user can see distribution logs that contain the type of donation, quantity, and the date of distribution
+* A user can see distribution logs that contain the type of donation, quantity, and date of distribution

 ## Donation Reports